yusukeaso-astron/plotastrodata/README.md

 # plotastrodata
-Python package to make figures from radio astronomical data.
+Python package to make figures from radio astronomical data by astropy and matplotlib.

 ## Demo and Usage